Amazingly, 16th October 2020 marked the 200th birthday of The Royal Kent School!

 The present-day RKS has visible reminders of the original building in the shape of a plaque which reads, ’Royal Kent School Founded 1820’, and the bell from the turret on its roof.
 In keeping with tradition, the school still ring this bell each morning to start the school day!

 If you would like to read a much more detailed account of the history of The Royal Kent, please click here to access a fantastic account by Ernest Crossland.

-If you are one of our school's many alumni, please visit our dedicated alumni page to sign our guestbook and share your memories of RKS with others!
+If you are one of our school's many alumni, please visit our dedicated alumni page to see our guestbook!